MShujat/Real_estate_listing/README.md

-# Real_estate_listing
+# Real Estate Listing with google sheets reporting
-A basic django userbased listing
+A basic userbased listing using Django